Bangladeshi Students Association at MIT

 MIT Bangladeshi Students’ Association is a close-knit community of students at Massachusetts Institute of Technology who are enthusiastic about promoting and nurturing Bangladeshi culture on campus.
 MIT BSA organizes several events every term which cater to the social, intellectual and cultural aspects of our campus community.
-We have Eid and Pahela Baishakh (Bengali New Year) celebrations, host notable intellectuals (including Dr. Yunus) for talks and discussions, and put on performance shows - the recent of which celebrated the evolution of Bengali music on the silver screen.
+We celebrate national, cultural, and religious events, host notable Bangladeshi intellectuals (including Nobel laureate Dr. Muhammad Yunus) for talks and discussions, and put up cultural shows.
 We are also committed to the service of the underprivileged and throughout the years have fundraised for important causes like Cyclone Sidr and Save the Children.
 MIT BSA is unique in that it is an equal mix of undergraduate and graduate students, and it serves as a platform to unite the wider Bangladeshi population in the greater Boston area.

 Like MIT-BSA on facebook and stay up-to-date with our latest events.

 (08/31/15) MIT BSA hosted talks by pioneers of two social initiatives namely, "Kolpokoushol" and "Health on Wheels".
 Featured speakers were Prof. Ruhul Abid (Brown University Medical School), Prof. Rosemary B. Duda (Harvard Medical School), and Nazmus Saquib (MIT Media Lab).
 The talks were followed by a panel discussion about how MIT students and community members can get involved into these initiatives and give back to the unpriviledged societies in devevloping countries.